WSMJ (AM): History

-The first application with the FCC by Twin City Broadcasting was filed in December 1974.
-The station began broadcasting as WKVE in 1975 under Twin City ownership.
-The station originally transmitted from a tower on the southern outskirts of Cave City along U.S. Route 31W.
-Evidence from old radio-and-TV-hobbyist publications dating from the 1970s to 1984 show that WKVE broadcast a Top-40 format.
+The first application with the Federal Communications Commission (FCC) by Twin City Broadcasting was filed in December 1974.
+The station began broadcasting as WKVE on May 23, 1975, under Twin City ownership.
+The station, which was first managed by former WBGN assistant manager/staff announcer Barry Williams, originally transmitted from a tower on the southern outskirts of Cave City along U.S. Route 31W.
+Evidence from old radio-and-TV-hobbyist publications dating from the 1970s to 1984 show that WKVE was broadcasting a Top-40 format.
 Throughout its life, the station also utilized some programming from ABC Radio.
+It was originally a daytime-only station that broadcast at a power of 250 watts.

 The station was sold to Rick Dubrose in 1981.
 Three years later, its final owner, Newberry Broadcasting, purchased the station.
-In 1984, the station switched to an Adult contemporary format, and change the station's call letters to WSMJ.
+In 1984, the station switched to an adult contemporary format, and change the station's call letters to WSMJ.

 On February 5, 1985, WSMJ increased its transmitter power from 250 watts to 500 watts.
 Signal orientation was changed to non-directional.
 On October 21, 1987, Newberry filed an application to sell the station to Murray Communications, Inc.